18F/identity-design-system/README.md

 ## Releases

-When you're ready to release a new version of the `identity-style-guide` package there are just a few steps to take.
+When you're ready to release a new version of the `@18f/identity-design-system` package there are just a few steps to take.

 Before starting, make sure that all changes intended for release should be merged into the `main` branch.
 You will need permissions to publish the package to npm.
 Check current package owners by running `npm owner ls` or by consulting the list of admins through the [Services and Accounts handbook page](https://handbook.login.gov/articles/accounts.html).
 If you do not have access, contact an owner to have access granted or to publish on your behalf.